barawn/xvcd-anita/README.md

 2) There may still be a bug lurking somewhere, since after programming in ChipScope, the status register shows bizarreness.
 I say 'may' because this might be ChipScope's fault, like iMPACT.

+3) This code doesn't work with Vivado because it has to work around dumb bugs in iMPACT/ChipScope.
+Other people have builds that work with Vivado, use theirs (but then it won't work back with ChipScope or iMPACT again).
+Sadly, there's no way for the XVC server to tell whether ChipScope or iMPACT is connecting to it.
+And of course, for those who would not that ISE is a billion years old at this point, of course you're right, but Vivado doesn't support Spartan-6s, and the device this was built for uses a mix of Artix-7 and Spartan-6s.

 STILL TO DO: